 Decoupling of PX computing nodes from data nodes

 In the current system architecture, storage and computing resources are highly coupled.
-The existing PX scheduling mechanism for Non-Leaf DFOs only selects machines where data is stored for computing task allocation, which can limit the full utilization of machine resources in certain scenarios.
+The existing PX scheduling mechanism for Non-Leaf DFOs selects only the machines where data resides for computing task allocation.
+This tight coupling limits the full utilization of machine resources in certain scenarios.
 To enable large SQL queries to leverage more computing resources, the new version decouples PX computing nodes from data nodes.
-You can use configuration parameters or hints (PX_NODE_POLICY) to specify the candidate resource pools for Non-Leaf DFOs.
-Additionally, you can use hints (PX_NODE_ADDRS, PX_NODE_COUNT) to force the allocation of Non-Leaf DFOs to specific machines or a specific number of machines.
+You can specify the candidate resource pools for Non-Leaf DFOs using configuration parameters or hints (PX_NODE_POLICY).
+Additionally, you can use hints (PX_NODE_ADDRS and PX_NODE_COUNT) to force the allocation of Non-Leaf DFOs to specific machines or a specific number of machines.

 Query optimization and pushdown